-A common method of valuing both the stock market and housing market is the trusty old PE ratio.
+A common method of valuing both the stock market and the housing market is the trusty old PE ratio.

 Because stock market earnings are quite volatile, I think it’s best to “cyclically adjust” those earnings by comparing the price of the stock market (e.g. the FTSE 100) to its 10-year average earnings.

-However, in the case of the housing market, it makes sense to compare the average house price to the average earnings of home buyers, and the average earnings of home buyers is not very volatile from year to year, so no “cyclical adjustment” is required.
+However, in the case of the housing market, it makes sense to compare the average house price to the average earnings of home buyers, and the average earnings of home buyers are not very volatile from year to year, so no “cyclical adjustment” is required.

-That’s good, because it makes the whole thing a lot easier to calculate.
+That’s good because it makes the whole thing a lot easier to calculate.

 The UK house price to average home buyer earnings ratio

 Home buyers are an obvious choice in terms of whose earnings to compare house prices to.
 After all, they’re the people buying houses, so what sort of multiple they have to pay is important.

 The Halifax House Price Index web page currently has a link to a spreadsheet called “Historical House Price Data”, which contains the house price and earnings data for home buyers back to 1983.

 Using the Halifax data, since 1983 the median (i.e. middle) value for the UK house price to (home buyer) earnings ratio has been 4.1.

 Of course, home buyer earnings have increased a lot since 1983 and so, even if house price valuations had remained at a steady 4-times average home buyer earnings, house prices would have increased considerably.